latolukasz/beeorm-doc/docs/guide/crud.md

 ## Updating entities

 Updating entities with BeeORM is straightforward.
-You can update a single entity by calling the `Flush()` method on the entity, or you can update multiple entities at once by using the `FlushMany()` method and passing in all the entities you want to update as arguments.
+You can update entity by calling the `Flush()` method on the entities.

 <code-group>
 <code-block title="code">